 Determining and Minimizing Wall Height

-DO verify code requirements or limitations on the height of retaining walls in your jurisdiction, regardless of building materials used, otherwise you may also end up installing guard rails or security fencing on top to meet regulations for safety.
+Excessive height of retaining walls can be a safety issue.
+Six feet is generally considered to be the maximum, but DO verify code requirements or limitations on the height of retaining walls in your jurisdiction, regardless of building materials used, otherwise you may also end up installing guard rails or security fencing on top to meet regulations for safety.

-planned terracing, alternating and stepping the timber walls back toward higher ground.
+To avoid building excessively high walls, consider controlling individual wall heights by planned terracing, alternating and stepping the timber walls back toward higher ground.
 Instead of one very tall wall, consider using low, successive retaining walls, with wide terraces and access steps for safety considerations.
-This can result in better use of the area, and the
+This can result in better use of the area, and the opportunity for extra visual appeal terracing can provide.

 Three 2' ' high retaining walls with an appropriately landscaped terrace with flower beds and bushes between them may ultimately be far more attractive than one blunt 6' high wall right at the street.
+Here's a really good example of smart retaining wall use for beautiful landscaping even though it is drystone construction.
+The same principles apply for timber construction.
+Lower is better, safer, and easier to construct.

 CONSTRUCTION of the Retaining Wall